-VectorNav has announced that its VN-200 GPS-aided inertial navigation system (INS) has been selected for integration into Overwatch Imaging‘s TK-series precision imaging payload.
+VectorNav has confirmed that its VN-200 GPS-aided inertial navigation system (INS) has been integrated into Overwatch Imaging’s TK-series precision imaging payload.
 The payload has been designed for aerial smart mapping and automatic detection applications for UAVs (unmanned aerial vehicles) and manned aircraft.

 Traditional tactical imagery payloads such as stabilized turret systems feature electro-optical cameras with small field-of-view angles and high zoom capabilities.
 These systems are ideal for tracking target objects from high altitudes, however they suffer from the “soda straw effect”: when such a camera system is zoomed in to see small targets only a small area of ground can be viewed.
 When the system is zoomed out to view large areas, smaller details/targets are not visible to the user.

 Stabilized “soda straw” video systems struggle when the application calls for finding small objects in very large areas, such as industrial inspections or wide-area land management surveys.
 Overwatch saw an opportunity to develop imaging systems that enable users to achieve a greater combination of image resolution and area coverage for low-altitude manned and unmanned aircraft.
 To deal with all the data, Overwatch also developed automated image processing software to turn imagery into geospatial intelligence.

 Overwatch Imaging’s TK-series camera systems are designed around a unique, nadir-pointing (pointing directly below) pitch, roll and yaw stabilized mount.
 The system features an imaging module that holds application specific sensors and optics, an onboard mini supercomputer and onboard storage for custom image processing algorithms.